Wark0711/Introduction/README.md

 Hello, in this I created a JS based calender.

-This shows present month with ccrrent date highlighted, and allows to switch between months.
+This shows present month with current date highlighted, and allows to switch between months.